QubesOS/qubes-doc/reference/tools/3.2/dom0/qvm-prefs.md

 dispvm_netvm
     Accepted values: netvm name, ``default``, ``none``

-    Which NetVM should be used for Disposable VMs started by this one.
+    Which NetVM should be used for DisposableVMs started by this one.
     ``default`` is to use the same NetVM as the VM itself.

 maxmem